For urgent enquiries please call us on the line below from 8:30AM-5PM AEST, if you have a contract, we offer 24/7 support through this number.

 A UPS System commonly consists of a battery pack, a battery charger, an inverter system, a control system all contained within a casing.
 All the parts of the UPS System are critical to its correct operation and should be maintained for effective functioning.

-The internal batteries of a UPS provides guaranteed continuous power while continually conditioning incoming power.
+The internal batteries of a UPS provide guaranteed continuous power while continually conditioning incoming power.
 Most UPS Systems commonly consist of a battery pack, a battery charger, an inverter system, a control system all contained within a casing.
 All the parts of the UPS System are critical to its correct operation and should be maintained for effective functioning.

 In general, UPS power supply protects your business from costly downtime by protecting your critical equipment from problems that plague electrical supply.
 Ensuring business-critical applications are always on.